Tory Horton

-Tory Horton (born November 29, 2002) is an American professional football wide receiver and punt returner for the Seattle Seahawks of the National Football League (NFL).
+Tory Horton (born November 29, 2002) is an American professional football wide receiver and kick returner for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Nevada Wolf Pack and Colorado State Rams.
 Horton was selected by the Seahawks in the fifth round of the 2025 NFL draft.

 Early life

 Horton attended Washington Union High School in Fresno, California.
 In his high school career, Horton recorded 37 receptions for 821 yards and 15 touchdowns.
 Horton committed to play college football at the University of Nevada, Reno, over offers from Montana, Montana State, and Northern Colorado.

 College career

 Nevada

 As a freshman in 2020, Horton tallied 20 receptions for 336 yards and five touchdowns.
 In his first career start against Fresno State, he posted five receptions for 148 yards and three touchdowns.
 After a sophomore campaign in which he compiled 659 yards and five touchdowns on 52 receptions, Horton entered the transfer portal.
 Horton finished his tenure at Nevada with 72 receptions for 995 yards and ten touchdowns.